Bullion Bull Markets Past & Potential

 Although I am not suggesting this will again reoccur, I personally believe US gold reserves will again revalue high enough to reach the 40% threshold of US dollars in circulation (thus requiring a value near $5,000 USD oz gold).

-As we await potential revaluations for gold and silver bullion values, we should also note the over 200 year price ratios vs the largest 30 rotating corporation values of the world (DJIA).
+As we await potential revaluations for gold and silver bullion values, we should also note the over 200-year price ratios vs the largest 30 rotating corporation values of the world (DJIA, learn about Dow vs Gold).

 My expectation is for both precious metal values to strengthen versus equities as the baby boom generation goes to liquidate positions in the hopes of funding their retirements and living standards.

-Although when one lives inside the moments, historic over or under valuations of various assets may appear unending.
-Yet change in life, is really the only one thing which is ever constant.
+Although when one lives inside the moments, historic over or undervaluations of various assets may appear unending.
+Yet the ongoing changes in life are really the only thing which is ever constant.

 Generally speaking, the longer natural reversions are suppressed (e.g. through artificial stimulus for example), the more vicious and violent become their reversals.